Umuzi-org/ACN-syllabus/content/projects/tilde/link-card-tutorial/_index.md

 **So seriosly, dont delete stuff that you have submitted!**

-(Except maybe this perfectly useless doc, if you want because it actually is useless)
+(Except maybe this perfectly useless doc, if you want, because it actually is useless)